Updated on November 11, 2014

-If so, you are probably aware of the fact that support for Windows XP will be discontinued on April 8, 2014, and that you need to move these applications to Windows 7 or Windows 8 as soon as possible.
+If so, you are probably aware of the fact that support for Windows XP was discontinued on April 8, 2014, and that you need to move these applications to Windows 7 or Windows 8 as soon as possible.

 NexiTech can help you migrate these applications by providing a drop-in replacement for your obsolete ASPI software that works correctly on Windows 7 and beyond.

 a.)
 Need to use physical storage transports other than parallel SCSI (such as SATA, SAS, USB, 1394, Fibre Channel or iSCSI)?